regehr/opt-fuzz/README.md

 # Building

-Prereq: Clang/LLVM 10 is installed and in the PATH.
+Prereq: Clang/LLVM 8, 9, or 10 is installed and in the PATH.
 If it is not, you can tell CMake where it is using the LLVM_DIR argument.

 ```
 mkdir build